Dean J. Murray Gibson, Ph.D.

-As Director of the Advanced Photon Source (APS) at Argonne National Laboratory in Chicago between 2001 and 2010, Gibson developed the billion-dollar synchrotron x-ray source into the Western Hemisphere’s largest scientific user facility (based on the number of users and publication output).
-His success was contingent on working to bring together academic and government stakeholders and ensure that creative experimentation was facilitated.
+As Director of the Advanced Photon Source (APS) at Argonne National Laboratory in Chicago between 2001 and 2010, Gibson developed the billion-dollar synchrotron X-ray source into the Western Hemisphere’s largest scientific user facility (based on the number of users and publication output).
 In recent years two Nobel Prizes have been awarded based on research by APS scientific users.

-Before joining Argonne as the Director of the Materials Science Division in 1998, Gibson spent seven years as a Professor in the College of Engineering at the University of Illinois in Urbana-Champaign.
+Before joining Argonne as the Director of the Materials Science Division in 1998, Gibson spent seven years as a professor in the College of Engineering at the University of Illinois in Urbana-Champaign.
 Gibson began his career at IBM Research, and then moved on to Bell Laboratories where he led the Electronic and Photonic Materials Research Department in Murray Hill, NJ.
-At Bell Laboratories, he developed an appreciation for the importance of interdisciplinary research, and has since made stimulating its development a top priority.